 CHD 3013 is offered every other year and the signature assignment will remain for PLO 4.
 CHD 3003 - Infant and Toddler Development will be assessed the other years.
 These two courses are both taught every other fall.
-CHD 4020 Agency Visit Presentation was removed for PLO 4 and replaced by CHD 3003 Social Issues Critique.
-The criteria of 80% of students will score in mastery or proficient was met in all categories.
-Two of the categories, Determine Extent of Information and Use Information Effectively were at 100%.
-Evaluate Information Source 98%, Access Needed Information 96%, and Access and Use of Information 94%.
-Two assessors assessed it.
+CHD 3013 will be offered fall 2023.